otrv4/otrv4/otrv4.md

 Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential and have integrity.
-After a MAC key is used by a party to validate a received message, they will reveal the MAC key in the next message they send (i.e in the next ratchet).
+After a MAC key is used by a party to validate a received message, it is added to a list.
+Those MAC keys are revealed in the first message sent of the next ratchet.
 This allows forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised,